[TOC]

 #!python

-is to specify the version of the Python interpreter, then use comma ,
+as the version of Python interpreter, and then use ,

 .
-If you don’t specify the Python version, just add #!,encrypt
+If you don’t specify the version of Python

 Or